wzulfikar/lifelog/programming/ruby/my-first-ruby-console-app.md

 > `cities.include?` – _notice the question mark there_.

 This is a _**convention**_ in ruby world.
 Method that returns boolean will have quesetion mark (`?`) at the end of its name.

+We can also omit the bracket there.
+So, instead of writing `cities.include?(answer)` we can write `cities.include? answer`.
+Whichever we feel comfortable.
+Nice isn't it?